strizhechenko/netutils-linux/README.rst

 Project state
 ======
 Beta.
-Six script were gathered together, shortly documented, one has tests and packed into python package.
+Few script were gathered together, shortly documented, one has tests and packed into python package.

 Some were cleaned up, some - not.
 Most of them was being written in bash, not python, maybe they'll be ported later.

+In next few weeks it receive something like a 'tuned' with autodetection of best settings for all the system feature.

 Installation
 ======